Announcing the return of WssIndex

 Licensing

 (7 was the highest version number for console-mode versions of WssIndex.
-These versions are hopelessly obsolete and no longer supported.)
+These versions are hopelessly obsolete and no longer supported.
+However, databases created by any previously released version of Wssindex can be read by the current version.)

 System requirements

-A version for 64-bit Windows, built with Visual C++ 2010, is also available.
-The 64-bit version is not subject to the 2 GB process space limit imposed by 32-bit Windows so larger databases are be possible.
+The main version of WssIndex is available as 32- and 64-bit executables.
+Both are built with Microsoft Visual C++ 2019.
+Needed Qt DLLs are included in the package.
+The installers may, with permission, download Visual Studio runtime files from Microsoft if they are not already installed.
+All versions look and operate identically.
+Needed DLLs are installed in the same directory as the program, so both versions of WssIndex, and other Qt-based programs, can co-exist.
+Performance differences are minimal, but the 64-bit version is not subject to the 2 GB process space limit imposed by 32-bit Windows so larger databases are possible.
 You'll need 4 or more GB of physical memory to take advantage of the increased capacity.

 Screen shots